 Sometimes called Error and Omissions Insurance, this type of coverage helps protect you from lawsuits if you are accused of making a mistake in your professional service.

 If you have other pet sitter employees working for you, workers’ compensation is mandatory.
 This will protect your employees if they get injured on the job and need medical treatment and rehabilitation.
 They can also be compensated for lost wages and even funeral benefits in case of death.

 If you are using your own car during working hours, you need commercial auto insurance.
 You may need to bring the pet to the park to walk or exercise or buy pet supplies and food using your car.
 If you get into a car collision or accident, commercial auto insurance can help you pay for medical expenses for yourself and the other party involved.

 Pet sitting can be more than just a hobby or a way to earn extra money.
 It can be a career opportunity for anyone who loves pets.
 Whether you want to be a professional pet sitter or not, you need to be protected at all times.

 Getting pet sitters insurance or petcare professional insurance will ensure that you are always protected.
 You don’t need to spend too much just to make sure you’re protected from risks that come with your type of work.
-Call us today toll-free at (855) 973-1202 or (855) 712-6584 and find out what your options are.
+Call us today at Advantage Insurance Solutions here in Denver, CO, and find out what your options are.